 - Evening meals*

-- Support vehicle (for 6 or more bookings) to carry luggage, with mechanic and spares
+- Support vehicle (for 6 or more riders)

 - Evening meals on rest days x 2

-- International or internal flights (internal flight is approx $120)
+- International flights or internal flight (internal flight is payable locally to the tour guide on arrival and cost approx $80 -120)

 - Entry fees to attractions